 - A1.
 An advanced knowledge and understanding of the concepts and practices that underpin biotechnology including molecular biology, bioinformatics and microbial technology. - A2.
 An understanding of the role of microbial diversity in the discovery of bioactive compounds for the biotechnology industry. - A3.
 An understanding of fermentation, process control and industrial scale processes, including the role of statistical concepts and theory in their implementation. - A4.
 An understanding of the role and impact of gene technology in biotechnology. - A5.
-An awareness of the social and ethical implications of developments in biotechnology. - A6.
-An advanced knowledge and understanding of a range of appropriate optional subjects to suite personal interests and career positioning including: commercial applications of biotechnology, applied bioinformatics, and the computational analysis of biological systems. - A7.
-An understanding of the principles of design thinking and project design.
+An awareness of the social and ethical implications of developments in biotechnology.

+A6.
+An advanced knowledge and understanding of a range of appropriate optional subjects to suite personal interests and career positioning including: commercial applications of biotechnology, social impact of applied science, microbial transformations of organic pollutants and principles of plant disease management.

-Specialist knowledge and understanding are primarily imparted through lectures (A1-A6), practical classes (A2, A3, A4), seminars (A1-A7), computer workshops (A2, A3) and site visits (A3).
+Specialist knowledge and understanding are primarily imparted through lectures (A1-A6), practical classes (A2, A3, A4), seminars (A1-A6), computer workshops (A2, A3) and site visits (A3).

-The understanding of lecture material is encouraged through independent reading (A1-A7) assisted by the provisions of extensive, albeit prioritised reference lists.
-Such learning is reinforced by formative feedback provided by practical exercises (A2, A3, A4), seminars (A1- A7), computer workshops (A2, A3) and a major research project leading to the MRes thesis (A1-A6), and independent problem solving exercises (A3).
+The understanding of lecture material is encouraged through independent reading (A1-A6) assisted by the provisions of extensive, albeit prioritised reference lists.
+Such learning is reinforced by formative feedback provided by practical exercises (A2, A3, A4), seminars (A1-A6), computer workshops (A2, A3) and a major research project leading to the MSc. thesis (A1-A6), and independent problem solving exercises (A3).

-Progress in the taught parts of the course is assessed by continuous assessment and/or by written examinations held in the Semester 1 and 2 examination periods.
+Progress in the taught parts of the course is assessed by continuous assessment and/or by written examinations held in examination period at the end of each semester.
 Some taught modules are 100% continuously assessed.